 This assessment has instructions on setting up version control and a remote (private) repository.
 Do not initialise any version control until told to do so.

-To ensure you have a recent copy of your code you must use AT LEAST ONE of the following methods:
+To ensure you have a recent copy of your code you must use AT LEAST TWO of the following methods, of which a version controlled copy is REQUIRED:

 Private Git repository,

-and/or
+and one of:

 Cloud Storage (OneDrive within your college Office365), and/or